cloudfright/blog/cloudfright-blog/content/posts/hello-hugo-pt2.md

 ## Summary

 In this post, we created an Azure Static Web App in the Azure portal and configured a GitHub Action to build and deploy the Hugo site.

+You can find the github repository for this blog [here](https://github.com/cloudfright/blog).

 In part 3, I'll look at options for gathering some web analytics and explore more of the Hugo configuration options.